kaazing/javascript.getting.started/reactjs-starter-app/README.md

 The application communicates uses the Kaazing Messaging Sandbox, a gateway hosted by Kaazing at sandbox.kaazing.com/messaging for use in rapid prototyping.

 ## Installation
-The application is installed using NPM
+The application is installed using NPM.

+Make sure you are in the `/javascript-starter-app/` subdirectory then:

 ```bash
 npm install